 Conrad Hong Kong

-Work up a sweat shopping at Pacific Place and then head up to the Conrad Hong Kong and cool off in their gorgeous outdoor pool.
-You can get a weekday pass for HK$400 per person or a weekend/public holiday pass for HK$550 per person.
+After a long, hard day shopping at Pacific Place, the Conrad Hong Kong’s outdoor pool is the perfect place to cool off and relax.
+You can get a pool pass for HK$400 on weekdays and HK$550 on weekends, as well as a pass for the pool and gym for HK$480 on weekdays and HK$600 on weekends.
+Children (3-13 years) can get a pool only pass for HK$180.
 This gives you access to the pool, steam room and sauna and includes locker use, towel and bathrobe.

 Pacific Place, 88 Queensway, Admiralty